baer/emo-link/README.md

 #### Why would I do this?

-Well, one answer might be that an interviewer asked how you could write a collision-free, client-side-only, database-less URL shortener.
-A better answer is that it actually has a few actual advantages:
+Well, one answer might be "[because I can](https://en.wikipedia.org/wiki/George_Mallory#:~:text=Mallory%20is%20famously%20quoted%20as,famous%20three%20words%20in%20mountaineering%22.)".
+A better answer is that this is pretty novel and actually has a few actual advantages:

-1. It can be run at the Edge, or even in the client, without any centralized services, distributed consensus, or specific DB capability.
-2. In other solutions, a bad actor can fill your large but still finite range, typically solved by adding auth.
-With this solution, the address space is infinite-ish, so that's not really an issue.
-3. This can be done offline!
+1. It's backendless, which lets you run this on devices at the Edge, which may have limited, or intermittent connectivity.
+2. It's simple and dependency-free.
+The only servers that don't break in production are servers that don't exist.
+3. It does not constrain or require any specific tools or architecture.
+For example, ID generation requires specific types of DBs and distributed hashing requires load balancing, health checking, and a coordination service.
+4. Your address space is unlimited.
+The standard approach to the problem uses an address space that is 7^62.
+This is very large, but because it's finite, you'll need to protect against bad actors filling up the space.
+This is typically done with an auth layer, but this isn't an issue when your address space is infinite-ish.
-4. IRIs are insufferably modern.
+5. IRIs are insufferably modern.
 So, if you use SvelteKit, wear a [teenie weenie beanie](https://youtu.be/9r5XVdKKcas), and don't think of the beach when you see a cartoon crab; you should probably be using IRIs.
-5. Emoji is better than ASCII.
+6. Emoji is better than ASCII.